crushed peas on toast with parmesan

 Continue reading

-goat’s cheese and beetroot tartines
+goat’s cheese and beetroot on toast

-crab tartines with avocado and lime
+crab with avocado and lime on toast

 This recipe is a great way of making a fairly expensive ingredient go a long way, and anyway, what could be nicer than crab with chilli and lime on crunchy bread with avocado and pickled cucumber?
 The perfect combo of flavours and textures.
 The lime is the perfect match for crab and is slightly more subtle than if I used a lemon, which you can do if you prefer.
 It’s a great starter to any dinner, just multiply it by the number of guests.